-The command to read a spellbook is the same as for scrolls, 'r' (read).
-The '+' command lists your current spells, their levels, categories, and chances for failure.
+The command to read a spellbook is the same as for scrolls, ' \mathbf{r} ' (read).
+The '+' command lists each spell you know along with its level, skill category, chance of failure when casting, and an estimate of how strongly it is remembered.
 The 'Z' (cast) command casts a spell.

-Tools ('(')
+Tools ('('))